Skip to Content

 Restaurants With a View of the Bellagio Fountains

-The Fountains of Bellagio rank among the most iconic attractions in Las Vegas and are instantly recognizable worldwide.
+The Fountains of Bellagio rank among the most iconic attractions in Las Vegas and are instantly recognizable to anyone with a pulse.

-It may be obvious, but I recommend being proactive with reservations to ensure the best view.
-Not all seating options are created equal when it comes to seeing the show.
+It may be obvious, but I recommend making reservations in advance to ensure the best view.
+Not all seating options are created equal, and some restaurants charge for the best seating.

 Related: Additional things to do at Bellagio!